libmapper/libmapper/doc/expression_syntax.md

 Expressions in libmapper must always be presented in the form `y = x`, where `x` refers to the updated source value and `y` is the computed value to be forwarded to the destination.
+Sub-expressions can be used if separated by a semicolon `;` however a value can only be assigned to a variable once per timestep – the expression `y=x; y=x*2` is not allowed.
+Spaces may be freely used within the expression, they will have no effect on the generated output.

 Available Functions